 Term life insurance is temporary coverage that usually lasts between 10 – 30 years.
-With a term life insurance conversion option, shoppers can convert their term policy to a permanent policy.
+With a term life insurance conversion option, shoppers can convert their term policy to a permanent policy – but do all of the the top life insurance companies have conversion options?
+What permanent products can you convert to?
 In this post, we’ll go over everything you’ll need to know about converting term to whole life insurance.

 Convertible Life Insurance